goruck/nilm/ml/README.md

 **images/** - Folder that contains various visualizations and test results as image files.

-**models/** - Folder that contains the fitted models per appliance with images of their loss curves.
+**models/** - Folder that contains the fitted models per appliance with images of their loss curves, training results and test results.

 **plots/** - Folder that contains various scripts used in interpreting and visualizing the models.